markusmoenig/Eldiron/docs/docs/configuration/game.md

   - Defines the **number of ticks per in-game minute**.
   - Default: `4`, meaning **1 in-game minute = 1 real-time second**.
   - To sync in-game time with real time, set this value to **`60 * 4 = 240`**.
+  - This controls world-clock timing such as `notify_in`, `block_events`, patrol waits, sector message cooldowns, and day/night progression.
+  - Ruleset cooldowns and delays use seconds instead and are converted through `game_tick_ms`.

 - **`movement_units_per_sec`**
   - Defines the base movement speed in world units per second.